 Double or triple pelvic osteotomy (DPO/TPO)

 DPO/TPO surgeries are most commonly performed in dogs under 10 months old, and involve cutting the pelvic bone in specific locations then rotating the segments, resulting in an improvement of the ball and socket joint.
-The cost of this treatment varies but is likely to be in the range of $3,000 for both hips.
+The cost of this treatment varies but is likely to be in the range of $3,000 or more for both hips.

 Following these surgeries, your pup will require several weeks of reduced activity before they'll be able to enjoy proper leash walks again, and will need regular physical rehabilitation (physio for dogs) in order for full mobility to return (although you may notice joint stability improve within as little as four weeks).
 Most dogs will recover within four to six weeks after DPO/TPO surgery.